 Who should attend: Local coastal decision makers, state and regional agencies, and academics, as well as scientists and engineers from federal agencies, non-governmental organizations, and private industry.

-Workshop Format: Each day of the series will include three stakeholder presentations of roughly 20 minutes in duration representing a range of geographies, concerns, and perspectives.
-A moderated webinar panel with a small number of scientists and stakeholders following each set of presentations will allow for discussion of the relevant challenges.
+Workshop Format: Each day of the series will include three stakeholder presentations of 15 minutes in duration representing a range of geographies, concerns, and perspectives.
+A moderated webinar panel following each set of presentations will allow for discussion of the relevant challenges and federal needs.

 Outcomes: Workshop attendees will be invited to participate in an online poll, active during the week after the series, to collaboratively prioritize management challenges for future research investment.
+The workshop aims to highlight research requirements to address management challenges and federal agency needs.
 Working groups will then develop an authoritative report synthesizing our present understanding of the dynamics of human and ecosystem health in nearshore environments to help prioritize future research and investments.